sfreagin/follow_the_money/README.md

 ## Notes on Executive Compensation

-Hello, and welcome to this repository which documents the structure and nature of generally-accepted Executive Compensation practices.
+Hello and welcome to this repository which documents the structure and nature of generally-accepted Executive Compensation practices.

 The motivation is to:
 1. Educate the audience on **how and why** executives are compensated as they are